Brief About What does The Future hold for Software Defined Networking (SDN)

 Forming the basis for 5G

 For many years, we have seen the telecom industry changing rapidly.
-With the evolvement of 4G technology, there was still a need for a more agile, speedier, and flexible network, which makes the base of the 5G technology.
+With the evolution of 4G technology, there is still a need for a more agile, speedier, and flexible network, which makes the base of 5G technology.

-5G technology has not been fully exploited yet, and it will play a vital role in the future.
-In the future, 5G is sure to rely on SDN.
+5G technology has not yet been fully exploited and will play a vital role in the future.
+In the future, 5G will surely rely on SDN.

-This move will make 5G and open-source networks a hot combo in the whole telecom industry worldwide.
+This move will make 5G and open-source networks a hot combo in the worldwide telecom industry.

 Today, Wi-Fi is the most common thing we use to connect with each other, whether it is for personal use or for business purposes.

-5G will help businesses in solving the connectivity issue and also providing a secure platform for businesses.
+5G will help businesses solve connectivity issues and provide a secure platform for them.

 Providing lower latency and a competitive price, 5G technology, and SDN, in combination will help to improve customer experience across many platforms.